mnjore/CNS-Project-2/README.md

 #  A Hybrid Network Intrusion Detection System Using XGBoost
 # Overview
-This project aims to develop a Hybrid Network Intrusion Detection System (NIDS) by combining machine learning techniques to enhance the detection of network intrusions.
-The system leverages both traditional rule-based and machine learning-based approaches to provide a more robust mechanism for identifying malicious network activities.
+This project is a **Network Intrusion Detection System (NIDS)** that combines Signature-based Intrusion Detection (SIDS) and Anomaly-based Intrusion Detection (AIDS) techniques to identify and mitigate potential cyber threats.
+The system is implemented in Python, leveraging libraries like Scapy for packet sniffing, XGBoost for anomaly detection, and additional utilities for data manipulation and rule-based filtering.
+It uses a rule file to identify known malicious patterns and machine learning models to detect deviations from normal network behavior.
+The project includes tools such as `keyboard` for real-time control, logging for activity tracking, and argparse for dynamic file input.
+It provides an interactive framework to analyze live network traffic, log suspicious activities, and stop monitoring upon user command, ensuring efficient and dynamic protection against both known and unknown threats.
 ## Technologies Used
 - VirtualBox
 - Kali